european-modelling-hubs/RespiCompass/Readme.md

    - Follow the submission format detailed [here](https://github.com/european-modelling-hubs/RespiCompass/wiki/Submission-format).
    - Submit your projections via a pull request as outlined [here](https://github.com/european-modelling-hubs/RespiCompass/wiki/Submitting-using-GitHub-Website).

-For any questions, please email us at [modelling@ecdc.europa.eu](mailto:European.Modelling.Hub@ecdc.europa.eu).
+For any questions, please email us at [European.Modelling.Hub@ecdc.europa.eu](mailto:European.Modelling.Hub@ecdc.europa.eu).

 You can choose to participate in projections for either COVID-19 or Influenza, and for a single or a limited number of countries.
 We encourage submissions for as many EU/EEA member states as possible.